What are flood zones?

 FEMA is in the process of updating the Flood Insurance Rate Maps (FIRMs) for New York City and issued Preliminary FIRMs in December 2013 as part of this process.
 In 2015, FEMA issued revised Preliminary FIRMS with minor changes.
 Prior to this update process, FEMA had not substantially revised the FIRMs for New York City since they were first established in 1983, though the maps were minimally updated in 2007.
 For most areas of the city, the Preliminary FIRMs show a dramatic increase in the size of the 1% annual chance floodplain as well as the height of flooding from the 1% annual chance flood.

 To ensure the accuracy of the updated Preliminary FIRMS, the City hired an engineering team to review the maps.
 The City’s team found errors in FEMA’s modeling that overestimate the size of the 100-year floodplain and the height of the Base Flood Elevations.
 Consequentially, the City appealed FEMA’s Preliminary FIRMS.
 In October 2016, FEMA announced that the City won its appeal of the Preliminary FIRMs and has agreed to revise New York City’s flood maps.
-For now, the 2015 PFIRMs are in use for building code, zoning, and planning purposes, while the 2007 FIRMs remain in use for flood insurance.
+For now, the more restrictive of either the 2015 PFIRMs or the 2007 FIRMS are used for building code and zoning purposes, while the 2007 FIRMs remain in use for flood insurance.

 For more information on the map update process, visit www.nyc.gov/floodmaps.